goosefx/Be-a-Hero/README.md

-# 'Become a Hero' - Template
+# 'Be a Hero' - Template

 This template is build on the following frameworks: